deladurantayefrancis/GAN_MODEL/README.md

 # Project
-GAN Model (based on DCGAN, optimized with WGAN-GP)
+GAN Model (based on DCGAN, optimized with WGAN-GP).
+Bit of experimentation with ACGAN.

 # Author
 Francis de Ladurantaye